yamule/SCOLLAGEN/README.md

 Content of collada will be returned as string.

 hash structure like

                 hash ={
                     vertex:[],//position of vertices.
-Please extend all coordinates in one dimension. x,y,z,x,y,z,x,y... vcount:[],//How many vertices are used in the face vindex:[],//Which vertices are used to construct the face norms:[],//<optional> norm of each faces Please extend all coordinates in one dimension. x,y,z,x,y,z,x,y... color:[]//<optional> One dimensional array represents, r,g,b.  if this is not defined, 255,0,0 will be used.
+Please extend all coordinates in one dimension. x,y,z,x,y,z,... vcount:[],//How many vertices are used in the face vindex:[],//Which vertices are used to construct the face norms:[],//<optional> norm of each faces Please extend all coordinates in one dimension. x,y,z,x,y,z,... color:[]//<optional> One dimensional array represents, r,g,b.
+If ommitted, 255,0,0 will be used.
                 }